-- 1. Welcome: The Committee Chair convened the meeting and provided welcoming remarks.
-Dr. Dwayne Pinkney introduced new Assistant Vice President for Facilities Operations, Wendy Halsey, and also detailed the launch of a new high-performance team to facilitate strategic, enterprise-wide long-range physical planning; advancement of the capital outlay program; space and land use; and real estate activities.
-Bob Broyden, Associate Vice President for Campus Planning and Capital Assets was introduced as the leader of this team.
-Bob Broyden will report dually to Chris Kiwus, Vice President for Campus Planning, Infrastructure, and Facilities and Ken Miller, Vice President for Finance. - 2.
-Consent Agenda: The Committee approved and accepted the items listed on the Consent Agenda: - a.
-Approval of the Minutes from the August 25, 2020 Meeting: The Committee approved the minutes from the August 25, 2020 meeting. - b.
-Acceptance of the Sustainability Annual Report: The Committee accepted the sustainability annual report.
+- 1. Welcome: The Committee Chair will convene the meeting and provide welcoming remarks. - 2.
+Consent Agenda: The Committee will consider for approval and acceptance the items listed on the Consent Agenda: - a.
+Approval of the Minutes from the August 25, 2020 Meeting: The Committee will review for approval the minutes from the August 25, 2020 meeting. - b.
+Acceptance of the Sustainability Annual Report: The Committee will review for acceptance the sustainability annual report.
 Virginia Tech serves as a model community for a sustainable society and is committed to advancing sustainability in academics (curriculum & research), engagement, operations, planning, and administration.
 The university maintains a gold rating from the Association for Advancement of Sustainability in Higher Education (AASHE) using the Sustainability Tracking, Assessment, and Rating System (STARS). - c.
-Acceptance of the Capital Project Status Report: The Committee accepted the quarterly capital project status report. - 3.
-Virginia Tech 2020 Climate Action Commitment: The Committee received a presentation on the Virginia Tech 2020 Climate Action Commitment.
+Acceptance of the Capital Project Status Report: The Committee will review for acceptance the quarterly capital project status report. - 3.
+Virginia Tech 2020 Climate Action Commitment: The Committee will receive a presentation on the Virginia Tech 2020 Climate Action Commitment.
 Approved initially in 2009 by the Board of Visitors and revised in 2013, the Virginia Tech Climate Action Commitment serves as the university's guiding framework around sustainability and energy efficiency in campus operations, facilities, curriculum, and research.
 In late 2019, President Sands called for its renewal and revision to ensure the most stringent climate and sustainability standards are implemented as the university continues to grow and seeks to be a leader in environmental stewardship.
 The mission of the revised commitment is to achieve carbon neutrality by changing our physical infrastructure, collective and individual behaviors, and educational mission; to engage everyone in creating a culture of sustainability; and to achieve these objectives through just and equitable means.
 A working group of faculty experts, governance representatives, students, operations professionals, and community members led this charge and crafted the revision.
 Through participation in working group and subcommittee meetings, brainstorming sessions, and community engagement events, students involved in the revision process had countless opportunities to gain practical sustainability experience.
 Senior vice president and chief business officer, Dwayne Pinkney, sponsored the initiative.
-The work group was chaired by John Randolph, professor emeritus of urban affairs and planning, and co-chaired by Todd Schenk, assistant professor of urban affairs and planning and member of the Commission on Faculty On an aggressive timeline, the revision moved through university governance this fall, receiving approval from the Energy and Sustainability Committee, Commission on University Support, and the University Council.
+The work group was chaired by John Randolph, professor emeritus of urban affairs and planning, and co-chaired by Todd Schenk, assistant professor of urban affairs and planning and member of the Commission on Faculty Affairs.
+On an aggressive timeline, the revision moved through university governance this fall, receiving approval from the Energy and Sustainability Committee, Commission on University Support, and the University Council.
 It was endorsed by the Faculty and Staff Senates, the Student Government Association, and the Graduate Student Assembly.
-Dr. Pinkney's team is crafting a comprehensive financial model based on the pathways and outcomes prescribed by the commitment.
-It is anticipated that the Board will receive a resolution to approve the commitment at the March meeting.